106106/hotsos/doc/source/contrib/language_ref/property_ref/requirement_types.rst

 Snap
 ----

-Takes an apt package name and optional list of revision ranges.
-Returns True if the package exists and if provided, revision is within ranges.
+Takes a snap name and optional list of revision ranges.
+Returns True if the snap exists and if provided, revision is within ranges.

 Usage:

 .. code-block:: yaml

-    apt: mypackage
+    snap: mypackage

 Or with revision ranges as follows:

 .. code-block:: yaml

+    snap:
       mypackage:
         - min: 0.0
           max: 1.0